eyadgad/CS3357_A2/README.md

 ## Contact

-If you find any issues or have suggestions, please feel free to send me on egad@uwo.ca
+If you find any issues, feel free to send me on egad@uwo.ca

 ---